“I have had enough, Lord,” he said. “Take my life; I am no better than my ancestors.” 5 Then he lay down under the bush and fell asleep.

 -1 Kings 19

 If you find yourself saying, “I’m done.”, you’re in good company.
-If there was a Bible Hall of Fame, Elijah has his own room.
+If there was a Bible Hall of Fame, Elijah would have an entire room dedicated to him.
 Elijah is one of two people in the Bible who were spared death itself.
 Many Jews set a place for Elijah at their Passover table to honor him.
 When Jesus was transfigured (shifted from human-form to God-form) for a few disciples on a mountain, Elijah and Moses also appeared and conversed with Him.
 As far as humans go, Elijah is a big deal.

-The old cliche, “God won’t give you more than you can handle.”… not true.
+The old cliche, “God won’t give you more than you can handle.”, simply isn’t true.
 We have the stories of Elijah, Jeremiah, and King David that show them all confessing that life was too much for them.

-In Elijah’s story, we have the angel of the LORD speaking.
-When he (He) speaks in the Old Testament, it’s usually God Himself speaking.
+In Elijah’s story, the angel of the LORD speaks.
+When he speaks in the Old Testament, it’s usually God Himself speaking.
 God says, “The journey is too great for you.”
 That’s exactly the opposite of, “I won’t give you more than you can handle.”

 He gives Elijah bread and water.
 Elijah eats, drinks, and takes a nap.